anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 	- `Data dependency`: They require large datasets, and any biases or incompleteness in that data will inevitably seep into their outputs.
 	- `Knowledge cutoff`: Models with older knowledge cutoffs may not know about recent events or discoveries.
 This can lead to incorrect or outdated answers, since AI models don't automatically update with the latest happenings around the world.
 	- `Bias`: Due to their statistical learning nature, they can sometimes amplify existing biases present in the data.
 Even subtle biases in the training data can be magnified in the model's outputs.
 	- `Fairness`: These evaluations typically focus on specific categories of bias, potentially overlooking other forms of prejudice.
-Consequently, these benchmarks do not provide a complete picture of all potential risks associated with the models' outputs, highlighting the ongoing challenge of achieving truly equitable AI.
 	- `Hallucinations`: Because foundation models can't verify information against external sources, they may generate factually incorrect or nonsensical responses. .
 	- `Edge cases`: Rare and atypical scenarios can expose a model's weaknesses, leading to errors, misinterpretations, and unexpected results.